artoliukkonen/serverless-appsync-cloudfront/README.md

 **:zap: Pros**

-- Allows you to set-up custom domain for your S3 hosted site and API Gateway
+- Allows you to set-up custom domain for a S3 hosted site and API Gateway
 - Free SSL using AWS CertificateManager
 - No CORS needed
 - Enables CDN caching of resources - so you don't waste Lambda invocations or API Gateway traffic